spiral/docs/odm/oop.md

 }
 ```

-Now we can simply create our Moderator and save it in a same collection as user:
+Now we can create our Moderator and save it in a same collection as user (you can also redefine collection property):

 ```php
 $user = new Moderator();